iNavFlight/inav/docs/OSD.md

 - `osd_stats_page_auto_swap_time` allows you to specify how long each stats page is displayed [seconds].
 Reverts to manual control when Roll stick used to change pages.
 Disabled when set to 0.
 - `osd_stats_energy_unit` allows you to choose the unit used for the drawn energy in the OSD stats [MAH/WH] (milliAmpere hour/ Watt hour).
 Default is MAH.
 - `osd_stats_show_metric_efficiency` if you use non-metric units on your OSD.
 Enabling this option will also show the efficiency in metric.

-# Custom OSD Elements
-Custom OSD Elements were added in INAV 7.0.0 and expanded in 8.0.0.
-They are a very useful addition to the INAV OSD.
-Allowing you to create your own OSD elements, showing data useful to you.
-You can have a total of 3 (INAV 7.0.0 to 7.1.2) or 8 (INAV 8.0.0 onwards) custom elements.

-The custom OSD elements work along side the programming framework, to provide you with the information you want.
-The data is calculated in the programming framework.
-Then stored and accessed from a global variable (INAV 7.0.0 to 7.1.2) or directly accessed from the logic condition (INAV 8.0.0 onwards).
-This allows you to show things like the state of your VTOL or the altitude in a different measurement unit, as examples.

-Each custom OSD element has three configurable spaces, plus an activation condition.
-You don't need to use all three configuration spaces, and the element can always be active.
-The three configurable spaces can either be a symbol from the OSD font, data from the programming framework, or text.

-## Creating a custom OSD element
-In this section, we will create some custom OSD elements, using the examples described above.
-Each example will show something new.
-So it's worth checking both out.

-### Example 1: Showing the transition state of a VTOL
-In this example, we will use the custom OSD element to show a basic VTOL position indicator.
-This could be done using the switch indicators.
-But this will give more control over what is displayed.
-For the example, I am using a switch on Ch7 to change the VTOL state. `HIGH` is forward flight mode, `LOW` is hover mode, and `MID` is the transition.

-Firstly we need to set up the programming framework to detect the switch position.